philipwindeyer/dotfiles/linux-mint/README.md

 ## TODO

 - Gather and finalise all the apps I'd like to install
-- Search project for "TODO" and action accordingly
-- Automate VS Code installation: https://code.visualstudio.com/Download
-  - Needs to be downloaded manually, but once the repo is in, updates always
-- Automate KeeWeb installation - it's not package managed
 - Pin Applets to task bar
   - File Explorer
   - Chrome
   - Notion